-So if you wish to visit the British capital any time soon, we have great news for you.
+If you wish to visit the British capital without breaking the bank, we have great news for you.

 Free Museums in London

 London prides itself on hundreds of museums, and the most famous ones have free entrance.
 No matter if you’re a history buff, a nature lover, a mad scientist, or have a fascination for money, check out these free things to do in London.

 Note: if you’re satisfied with your visit, consider leaving a tip.

 - British Museum.
 Discover the fascinating history of humankind thanks to the mind-blowing collection of approximately 8,000,000 ancient artifacts at the British Museum.
 The museum, which has its own Tube station, is older than the USA.
 The world’s oldest, national public museum opened its doors back in 1759.
 It also hosts the coolest ice-skating rink, which is one of the best things to do in London at Christmas.

 - Museum of London.
 Get lost in London’s evolution from prehistoric times until today.
 Located in the City of London, it’s a part of a complex of buildings, created in the 1960s and 1970s to redevelop this bomb-damaged area of the neighborhood.
 The Museum of London displays a unique collection, which includes over a million objects from thousands of years of London’s history.

 - Natural History Museum.
 Discover the huge exhibition, containing a wide range of specimens from different segments of natural history.
 Admire the awe-inspiring skeletons of an enormous blue whale and several gigantic dinosaurs.

 - Science Museum.
 Boasting 15,000+ scientific objects, this museum will play with your sanities thanks to its interactive displays.
 The oldest surviving steam locomotive, the first jet engine, as well as Apollo 10’s command module, are just a few of the fascinating constructions on display.